bkhartmire/bkhartmire.github.io/_posts/2018-01-23-rails_across_europe.markdown

 It’s 7:00AM in Paris.
 Despite only 3 hours rest last night, I feel ready to conquer the entire 652,000 sq. ft.
 Louvre Museum.
 (Fun fact- it actually takes several weeks to see every single artwork housed in there.
 So maybe I won’t conquer the entire museum...)
 This energy might be because of the decadent cappuccino I’m sipping on right now or my excitement for another day in Paris, but I think it’s mainly the exhilaration from submitting my Rails app ten minutes ago!

 I’d like to share some of the technical errors I stumbled across and how to fix them.
-In order to make this information more helpful to readers (do I have any readers??), I’ll break down each of these technical issues in a separate blog post (coming soon):
+In order to make this information more helpful to readers (do I have any readers??), I’ll break down each of these technical issues in a separate blog post:

 1. [Configuring OmniAuth With Devise](http://brittanyhartmire.com/configuring_omniauth_with_devise)
 2. [Fixing an ‘Address Already in Use’ Error Message](http://brittanyhartmire.com/enter_your_title_here)